vektor-inc/vk-block-patterns/readme.txt

 == Changelog ==

-[ Bug fix ] Fix how to register block pattens.
+= 1.30.2 =
-[ Bug fix ] Fix where selecting 'Unspecified' for 'How to Add Patterns.' would return to 'Show in Candidate'.
+[ Bug fix ] Fix in case of specify default post type ,can't use on the other post type [ Bug fix ] Fix where selecting 'Unspecified' for 'How to Add Patterns.' would return to 'Show in Candidate'.

 = 1.30.0 =